rkyv (archive) is a zero-copy deserialization framework for Rust.

 Isn't it kind of deceptive to say rkyv is fast and then require validation?

 The fastest path to access archived data is marked as unsafe.
-This doesn't mean that it's unusable, it means that it's only safe to call if you can verify its preconditions:
+This doesn't mean that it's unusable, it means that it's only safe to call if you can verify its preconditions.

-Even if you do need to always validate your data before accessing it, validation is always faster than deserializing with other high-performance formats.
+Even if you do need to always validate your data before accessing it, validation is still faster than deserializing with other high-performance formats.
 A round-trip is still faster, even though it's not by the same margins.

 Contributors